Certificate in Criminal Prosecution

 This picture shows a group of successful Certificate in Criminal Prosecution students who were presented with their Certificates by Keir Starmer, Director of Public Prosecutions, in January 2010.

-The price is £1200.00 plus VAT (£1515.00), to include the induction day and the distance learning course.
-If you are applying for the course as part of the Advanced Apprenticeship for Criminal Prosecution Paralegals, a CILEx qualification entry fee of £75 is also applicable.
+Please contact us for current course fees.
+If you are applying for the course as part of the Advanced Apprenticeship for Criminal Prosecution Paralegals, please note that a CILEx qualification entry fee is also applicable.

 PDF documents require Adobe Acrobat® Reader® - to download the viewer click here.